texnofobix/py-glpi/README.md

   token = os.getenv("GLPI_APP_TOKEN") or None

   glpi = GLPI(url, token, (user, password))
+  glpi.kill() #Destroy a session identified by a session token
   ```

 To usage the SDK, you just set the DBTM item that you want and get information from GLPI.